 With crime on the rise, we are seeing more and more cases involving inadequate security or negligent security.
-These cases includes recovery for injuries caused by criminal assaults, rapes, robberies and attacks due to inadequate premises security, as well as other inadequate conditions in commercial and residential premises.
+These cases include recovery for injuries caused by criminal assaults, rapes, robberies, and attacks due to inadequate premises security, as well as other inadequate conditions in commercial and residential premises.

 The key to these cases is proving that the attack, assault, rape, or robbery was foreseeable.
 In order to prove that the act was foreseeable, we look at the subject property and the surrounding area for prior acts.
 Foreseeability may be established “by proving that, based on past experience, a proprietor knew of or should have recognized the likelihood of disorderly conduct by third persons in general which might endanger the safety of the proprietor’s patrons.